Federal Court Decisions

-Board for Correction of Naval Records: The BCNR awards Marine reservist constructive service credit for five years of service after finding he was improperly denied reenlistment after a LOD injury.
-The BCNR directed the Marine's reenlistment and he is now retirement eligibile.
+Board for Correction of Naval Records: The BCNR awards Marine constructive service credit for five years of service after finding he was improperly denied reenlistment after a LOD injury.
+The BCNR directed the Marine's reenlistment and he is now retirement eligible.

-Army Board for the Correction of Military Records: After two denials by Army Human Resources Command, the ABCMR granted my client's petition for the Purple Heart Medal based on a concussive injury resulting from an IED blast in Iraq, 2004.
+Army Board for the Correction of Military Records: After two denials by Army Human Resources Command, the ABCMR granted the client's petition for the Purple Heart Medal based on a concussive injury resulting from an IED blast in Iraq, 2004.

 SECNAV: Approved SSB selects client for promotion to Commander, retroactively effective.
 Client will now receive back-pay for the difference in rank.